 Schedule and go to all well-child visits.
 Your baby will receive important immunizations at these doctor visits.
 Recent evidence suggests that immunizations may have a protective effect against SIDS.

-Make sure your baby has tummy time every day.
+Make sure your baby has tummy time while awake every day.
 Awake tummy time should be supervised by an awake adult.
 This helps with baby's motor development and prevents flat head syndrome.
 See Back to Sleep, Tummy to Play for more information and ways to play with the baby during tummy time.

 Do not rely on home heart or breathing monitors to reduce the risk of SIDS.
 If you have questions about using these monitors for other health conditions, talk with your pediatrician.